A meteor shower, related to Comet Encke, that produces a lowish but broad activity peak in the mid autumn.

 Taurids are fairly slow moving (as meteors go) – just under 30 km/sec – something that helps draw attention to the brighter ones and which is also of assistance to DSLR and video imagers.

 Both Taurid radiants (see the chart below for their location on a particular night) are above the horizon throughout the night, with the best rates likely to be seen around the middle of the night.
-The Moon is new on Nov 7 which is often the best time to see the Taurids.
+The Moon is new on Oct 27 but by Nov 12 it will be full and very close to the radiants.